The media mix becomes more confusing

-- There is a myth that the GenY's salary is not as important as Home Office: A good salary is the foundation, factors like home office come then on-top.
+- It's a myth that GenY's salary is not as important as Home Office: A good salary is the foundation, and factors like home office come on top.

-- And something on the subject of women: The expected, rather than men, a response that the Application arrived, otherwise they quickly get nervous.
+- And something on the subject of women: The expected, rather than men, a response that the Casting arrived, otherwise they quickly get nervous.

-In addition, the results of the study are particularly noteworthy: employers and applicants still have different ideas, especially regarding the number of applications: 75 percent of the surveyed companies prefer form application, 23 percent can also use an e- Apply to friends and just 1 percent prefer the receipt by mail.
+In addition, one thing is especially noteworthy about the results of the study: Employers and applicants still have different ideas - especially with regard to application submissions: 75 percent of the surveyed companies prefer the form application, 23 percent can also use one eMailApplying for advertising and just 1 percent prefers the receipt by mail.

 A look at the jobseekers' responses, on the other hand, shows that only 7,6 percent want to fill out a form - for 6,8 percent, that requirement would even be a reason not to apply for the job.
 With 83,1 percent, e-mail ranked 1 is the most popular application channels for applicants.
 They also find it annoying when they have to complete two different forms for the same group of companies.

 Business idea for form applications

 Here, companies should urgently need to improve or it needs a clever technical solution, with which such application ideas could be temporarily stored and transferred to the next form again.
 Smart heads!